ndncert subject name only allows printable_string

 The only reason we use DER is because, we borrow a lot stuff from X.509, and DER is used by X.509, and it turns out that DER is not quite convenient on many platforms (because it requires dependency on other endec libs), thus using NDN's own TLV would be a better choice.

-Updated by Tai-Lin Chu over 5 years ago
+Updated by Tai-Lin Chu almost 7 years ago

 This is not a hard problem for me because I can change my cert's subject.